 To graduate from high school, students are required to have one year of physical science and one year of life science, both of which fulfill the University of California (UC) laboratory science requirement (known as UC 'd').
 Since the University of California recommends three years of lab science, students are strongly encouraged to take yearlong courses in the core sciences - biology, chemistry, and physics.
-All Gunn science course offerings are college-prep courses and fulfill the UC "d" requirement.
+All Gunn science course offerings fulfill the UC "d" requirement.